leenonqui/leenonqui/README.md

 # Hi, I'm Onorato 👋

-I'm an MSc student in Computational Science at USI (Università della Svizzera italiana), with a background in physics and economics.
+I'm an MSc student in Computational Science at USI (Università della Svizzera italiana), with a background in economics.

 I'm interested in **geometric deep learning**, complex systems, and computational approaches to quantitative finance — broadly, using the right mathematical structure to make learning and simulation more principled.